igorskyflyer/file-formats/adbt/README.md

 There are 2 types of variables available:

 - `meta variables`, template-based, local, stored in a `*.adbt.meta` file,
-- `complier variables`, compiler-based, global, available anywhere in the template file, computed during compile time.
+- `compiler variables`, compiler-based, global, available anywhere in the template file, computed during compile time.

 ---